trlafleur/RHF0M062-RHF0M0E5-LoRaWan-Examples-TTN/README.md

 3) Sensor data is sent, in the default case every hour...

 We also has support for a periodic re-join.
- After moving from V2 to V3 on TTN, it became clear that the devices need to re-join from time to time to support future moves or changes in the nework or TTN.
+ After moving from V2 to V3 on TTN, it became clear that devices need to re-join from time to time to support future moves or changes in the nework or TTN.